AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

 ---
 # Migration guide: Plan your migration from Adobe Analytics to Customer Journey Analytics

+Various migration methods exist for migrating from Adobe Analytics to Customer Journey Analytics.
+However, depending on your current Adobe Analytics implementation, some migration methods might not be available to your organization.

+Use the information below as general guidelines to help you understand which migration method looks most appropriate for your organization.

 ## Step 1 - Understand the benefits of Customer Journey Analytics

 Customer Journey Analytics is the next generation of analytics.
 It allows multi-channel data collection (both online and offline data), combined with powerful report-time processing functionality (through the definition of components and derived fields in data views).